 The goal of palliative care is to relieve the symptoms of chronic progressive illness and to help patients and their families achieve the best possible quality of life.
 Palliative care helps you plan your wishes before you need hospice care or reach your final days.
 Doing these things while you are well ensures the understanding of all involved.
-Call 865-374-0635 for more information.
-Palliative care is currently offered at the following locations:

-Fort Sanders Regional Medial Center
+Fort Sanders Regional Medial Center - 865-541-4986

-Methodist Medical Center
+Methodist Medical Center - 865-835-4563

-Parkwest Medical Center
+Parkwest Medical Center - 865-373-1460